-We source our investments in commercial mortgages from MarshallZehr, a licensed mortgage broker, which we have worked alongside for several years.
-We both welcome the tightening oversight of the syndicated mortgage market and expect the differences between how MarshallZehr and other well practiced firms operate, will shine through.
-We are experiencing how the dislocation of some operators presents attractive opportunities.
+We welcome the tightening oversight of the syndicated mortgage market and are experiencing how the dislocation of some operators presents attractive opportunities.
 Mortgage investment entities are not a homogeneous group and should be viewed as a "sector" only in the broadest of terms.
 The Fund lends short-term to developers and not long-term to individuals labelled by FICO® as a rating below scores of 660 and by banks as sub-prime.
-The Fund lends to developers known to MarshallZehr based on a project's understood exit, typically take-out financing as the development progresses or based on verified presales.
-The Fund does continue to have exposure to Ontario's retirement, student and commercial retail markets and has experience investing in affordable housing, which we believe is increasingly needed as urbanization increases a city's 'support network' of service industry workers.
+The Fund lends to developers or landowners known to us or the licensed mortgage administrator based on a project's understood exit, typically takeout financing as the development progresses or based on verified presales.
+The Fund does continue to have exposure to retirement, student and commercial retail markets and has experience investing in affordable housing, which we believe is increasingly needed as urbanization increases a city's 'support network' of service industry workers.

-While the COVID-19 pandemic initially caused challenges to MarshallZehr projects, the expectation of delays was already a contingency built into budgets.
+While the COVID-19 pandemic initially caused challenges to projects, the expectation of delays was already a contingency built into budgets.
 Now after some adjusting: zoning, environmental and other issues pending for development/land loans are progressing in municipal approval processes; and designs and sales of properties are progressing - all through remote and virtual work environments.
 Construction sites continue to operate by utilizing innovative work processes.
-Additional safety precautions have been taken where the various trade services that are required on a construction site have been staggered where they are not allowed to work on the site at one time.
-This has allowed work to continue, but also with the health and safety of workers in mind.

 In a capital structure, equity holds the greater risk and is the cushion against which debt can be repaid.
-As of December 31, 2020, the weighted average loan-to-value (LTV) of the mortgage portion of the Fund's portfolio was 73% (71% as at December 31, 2019) and its 29 mortgage loans consisted primarily of first mortgages.
-As at December 31, 2020, over 79% of the mortgage portfolio consisted of first mortgages.
-LTV is the ratio of loans advanced to date, to the appraised value of the project by MarshallZehr and/or independent appraisers and the Manager.
+As of June 30, 2021, the weighted average loan-to-value (LTV) of the mortgage portion of the Fund's portfolio was 75% and its 29 mortgage loans consisted primarily of first mortgages.
+As at June 30, 2021, over 79% of the mortgage portfolio consisted of first mortgages.
+LTV is the ratio of loans advanced to date, to the appraised value of the project by a licensed mortgage administrator and/or independent appraisers and the Manager.

-In our view, it would take a decline in property values in the order of greater than 25% to put the Fund's portfolio of mortgages at risk from a tangible collateral perspective and typically, all the mortgages to developers are also secured by corporate or personal guarantees.
+In our view, it would take a decline in property values in the order of greater than 25% to put the Fund's portfolio of mortgages at risk from a tangible collateral perspective and the mortgages to developers or landowners can be secured by corporate or personal guarantees.

-Canadian Commercial Loans
+North American Commercial Loans

-We believe that middle-market companies (revenues between \$50 million and \$500 million) are vital to the Canadian economy, yet they have remarkably few alternatives to access growth capital to expand their operations, fund acquisitions, or recapitalize.
-Canada's financial landscape is dominated by chartered banks and private equity funds, whose financial terms and dilutive financing structures are often ill-suited to meet the demands of mid-market companies.
+We believe that while middle-market companies (revenues between \$50 million and \$500 million) are vital to support a growing economy, they have remarkably few alternatives to access growth capital to expand their operations, fund acquisitions, or recapitalize.
+The financial landscape is dominated by chartered banks and private equity funds, whose financial terms and dilutive financing structures are often ill-suited to meet the demands of mid-market companies.
 There is, we believe, a clear funding gap between equity providers and bank debt.
 Continued market uncertainty and banking regulatory changes have exacerbated the funding gap, as banks further limit their willingness to extend adequate credit, so providing the increasing growth opportunity for focused specialty finance providers seeking attractive risk-adjusted returns.